Fay Weldon was born 22 September 1931 and died 4 January 2023.

-Fay Weldon is an English author, essayist and playwright, whose work is often associated with feminism.
-Weldon has written more than 40 novels.
-She portrays contemporary women trapped in situations caused by the patriarchal structure of British society.
+Fay Weldon was an English author, essayist and playwright, whose work is often associated with feminism.
+Weldon wrote more than 40 novels.
+She portrayed contemporary women trapped in situations caused by the patriarchal structure of British society.
 Her novels include The Life and Loves of a She Devil and Habits of the House.

 Source for Image

 Mogens Engelund, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons